 At a time when unions are in decline, Jane McAlevey, the famous American labour movement organiser, keeps succeeding.
 Here she shares with us a personal account of her organizing victories, and the unconventional strategies key to her successes.

 Raising expectations: our role as an organiser

-Our jobs as organisers, is to inject hope into the situations people are surviving in, and help them see that change is possible in their own hands.
+Our jobs as organisers are to inject hope into the situations people are surviving in and help them see that change is possible in their own hands.

 Raising expectations is about what people should expect from their jobs; the quality of life they should aspire to…Expectations about what they themselves are capable of, about the power they could exercise if they worked together

 Our success relies on our ability to build real and sustainable people power.
 Not bodies in a room showing up power but organised people power.
 People who own and know exactly what they need to do to win.

 How you get this knowledge, is through what McAlevey calls a “power-systems-analysis”.
 This is a grid that maps how power moves in a given place, for a particular issue.
 The map identifies how much power we have, and how much we need to organise and win.
 The people in the fight must come face-to-face with their own power analysis, understand what their resources can do and,

 eventually enabling the workers to challenge the political and economic power structure that dominated their lives.